Profile and Focus Areas

 Sustainable Economy and Consumption

 As part of the Focus Area “Sustainable Economy and Consumption”, it is being investigated how economic activities and consumer behavior can be shaped in a way that promotes ecological, social and economic sustainability.
-The research focuses on the question of how companies, consumers and political actors can use resources more efficiently, reduce emissions and establish fairer production and consumption patterns, either individually or collectively.
+The research focuses on the question of how companies, consumers and political actors can use resources efficiently, reduce emissions and establish fairer production and consumption patterns, either individually or collectively.
 Topics such as the circular economy, responsible consumption, good working conditions and the impact of climate change on the economy are analyzed.
 The aim is to promote sustainable business models and consumption habits that are economically viable and contribute to the protection of the planet and social justice.

 This Focus Area is also highly relevant in teaching, as students are sensitized to the urgency of sustainable solutions and acquire the skills to identify, implement and manage them.
 Teaching content includes imparting knowledge about sustainable economic models, environmental management and ethical consumption as well as developing practical approaches to implementing these concepts in various industries.
 The aim is to educate future decision-makers who can integrate economic, environmental and social responsibility into their thinking and actions and adopt innovative ways to promote sustainability in businesses.